magicloops/code-runner/README.md

       }'
 ```

-If Python is accessible as `python` on your system, this should return JSON output similar to:
+If everything is configured correctly (and your system has `python`), you should see JSON similar to:

 ```json
 {